 You could go see a show at the Mermaid County Wicklow Arts Center!
 It’s easy to book tickets ahead of time online.
 There’s also a really great cafe here that I suggest checking out if you have the time!

-Located at the beginning (or the end, depending where you start) of the cliff walk is Bray Promenade.
+Located at the beginning (or the end, depending on where you start) of the cliff walk is Bray Promenade.
 This is a super long stretch near the water where you can walk and really enjoy the beach.
 There’s also a bunch of cute little shops where you can buy snacks, postcards, and ice cream.
 I suggest checking out the fish and chip shop for a quick bite!

 Okay, okay.
 If you’ve been to Ireland, then you’ll know that this is actually a chain candy shop, but every time I see one, I go inside to get something.
-They have good prices and they’re sweets are delicious!
+They have good prices and their sweets are delicious!

 Located a little outside of Greystones in a town called Delgany, you can actually visit this old castle ruin.
 I know it may not look like much because it’s ruinous now, but there’s so much history to it!
 It’s even considered one of Ireland’s National Monuments.